penguinland/bridge_practice/README.md

     (you'll need `make`, GCC, flex, and yacc installed).
 Then, copy the binary (`dealer`) to somewhere in your shell path.
 - XeLaTeX (only used when generating PDFs, not the webserver)
-  - On Ubuntu, run `sudo apt-get install texlive-xetex`
+  - On Ubuntu, run `sudo apt-get install texlive-xetex texlive-fonts-extra`
   - On a Mac, run `brew cask install mactex`

 Disclaimer: I haven't had a Mac to run this on in several years, and it's